MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 sidebar_position: 1
 ---

-This section explains how to initiate a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit`</a> chain step by step.
+This section explains how to leverage the Orbit SDK methods to deploy a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit chain`</a>:

 ###### For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring the "create-rollup-eth"  [example]( https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts)

-Orbit chains need a set of core Smart-Contract on their parent chains:
+The main benefit of the Orbit SDK is that it facilitates the deployment and fine-tuning of Orbit chains core Smart-Contracts.

+These contracts are deployed on parent chains, they are:

 - <a data-quicklook-from="bridge">Bridge contracts</a>
 - Rollup contracts
 - Contracts handling <a data-quicklook-from="fraud-proof">fraud proofs</a>

-These contracts are the backbone of the Arbitrum <a data-quicklook-from="arbitrum-nitro">Nitro stack</a>, ensuring its robust and efficient operation.
-You can explore these contracts in detail in the [nitro-contracts](https://github.com/OffchainLabs/nitro-contracts) GitHub repository.
+Core contracts are the backbone of Arbitrum's <a data-quicklook-from="arbitrum-nitro">Nitro stack</a>, ensuring its robust and efficient operation.
+You explore their code in the [nitro-contracts GitHub repository](https://github.com/OffchainLabs/nitro-contracts).

-The main benefit of the Orbit SDK is that it helps you deploy and fine-tune these contracts for optimal performance and functionality.

 To streamline the deployment process and make it more efficient, we've developed a key contract called [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/main/src/rollup/RollupCreator.sol).
 This contract has two primary functions:

-1. [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26):lets you specify which versions of core contract should be deployed and ensures your Orbit chain runs their latest, most efficient updates.
+1. [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26): specifies which versions of core contract should be deployed and ensures your Orbit chain runs the latest, most efficient contracts versions.

-2. [`createRollup`](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) deploys a new set of core contracts for each Orbit chain instance.
+2. [createRollup](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107): deploys a new set of core contracts for each Orbit chain instance.
 It uses the templates you set with `setTemplates` so that you can customize each deployment.

 These functionalities within the `RollupCreator` provide with a smoother and more user-friendly experience.